rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 The Navigator handles all screen navigation within the application.
 It interacts directly with the UI framework and libraries to manage View transitions and rendering.
 The ViewModel directs the Navigator to navigate to specific Views based on user actions or application logic.

 ### 3.4.
 Business Logic and Use Cases
 Use Cases encapsulate the core business logic of the application.
-They may delegate tasks to Services for performing specilized operations or accessing external resources though the [Facade](#) pattern.
+They may delegate tasks to Services for performing specilized operations or accessing external resources though the [Adapter](#) pattern.
 Use Cases utilize Data Repositories to persist data beyond the application's lifecycle.
-During execution, Use Cases may update the application's state by emitting a new Domain State to the Domain State Store using the [Command](#) pattern.
+During execution, Use Cases may update the application's state by emitting a new Core State to the Core State Store using the [Command](#) pattern.

 ### 3.5.
-Domain State Store: The Single Source of Truth
+Core State Store: The Single Source of Truth
-The Domain State Store serves as the central repository for the application's state.
+The Core State Store serves as the central repository for the application's state.
 Components interested in state changes can subscribe to updates using the [Observer](#) pattern.
 This ensures that all parts of the application have a consistent view of the current state.

 ### 3.6.
 View State Updates and UI Mappers
-The ViewModel subscribes to Domain State changes and updates the View State accordingly.
-To transform Domain State into a format suitable for display, the ViewModel utilizes UI Mappers.
+The ViewModel subscribes to Core State changes and updates the View State accordingly.
+To transform Core State into a format suitable for display, the ViewModel utilizes UI Mappers.
 These mappers handle data transformations and ensure the View State is optimized for UI rendering.
 The View, also subscribing to View State changes, receives updates via the [Observer](#) pattern and refreshes its display.

 ## 4. Dependency Diagram
 To minimize coupling between system components, all dependencies are mediated through interfaces.
 Furthermore, dependencies flow inward, originating from input/output components (e.g., GUI, data sources) and directed towards core domain logic and entities, aligning with principles of [Clean Architecture](#).
 When the flow of control necessitates a reversal of this dependency direction, the [Dependency Inversion Principle (DIP)](#) is applied.
 Additionally, to decouple object creation from utilization, the [Abstract Factory](#) pattern is employed.
 The relationships between application components are visualized in the following UML diagram: